hantaowang/kubewatch/README.md

     export KW_URL='http://6998c493.ngrok.io'
     ./kubewatch

+### Building

+To modify kubewatch, first clone the repo and then edit the go code.

+#### In Cluster
+To build for in cluster, create a kubewatch repo on dockerhub.
+Then run

+    make binary-image
+    docker tag kubewatch yourdockername/kubewatch
+    docker push yourdockername/kubewatch

+Then edit the image in `kubewatch.yaml` to point at `yourdockername/kubewatch`

+#### Out of Cluster
+Move the kubewatch repo to `$GOPATH/src/github.com/skippbox/kubewatch`.
+Then run `make build` and it will create the binary image.

 ### TODO

 The most important thing is to find a better way to run the receiving server.
 The current ngrok solution is a hack